Keep Posted

-Keep Posted (later known as The Big Issue is an American public affairs TV series on the DuMont Television Network which was sponsored by The Saturday Evening Post for its first two seasons.
+Keep Posted (later known as The Big Issue) is an American public affairs TV series on the DuMont Television Network which was sponsored by The Saturday Evening Post for its first two seasons.

 Broadcast history

-Keep Posted is a 30-minute program that aired on DuMont on Tuesdays at 8:30 pm EST from October 9, 1951, to January 18, 1954.
-The title was changed to The Big Issue after the Post stopped sponsoring the program in May 1953.
+Keep Posted premiered on October 9, 1951, airing Tuesdays at 8:30 pm EST. On April 7, 1953, the title was changed to The Big Issue.
+This occurred after the Post stopped sponsoring the program.
+In September 1953 The Big Issue moved to Mondays at 8:30 pm, with its final broadcast on January 18, 1954.

 Martha Rountree was the moderator, and Lawrence Spivak and Ray Wood were among the panelists.
 Both Rountree and Spivak were involved in the creation of Meet the Press on NBC.

 Episodes included one in which United States Senators Robert A. Taft and Richard B. Russell debated foreign policy on April 22, 1952.
 Adoption of a proposed Constitutional amendment to guarantee equal rights for women was discussed by U. S. Representatives Katharine St. George and Emanuel Celler on the January 20, 1953, episode.